Every professional displayed on Counselling Directory has been independently

-Having a confidential space to talk, a space just for you, can begin you on the path to making positive changes and becoming more self-aware and accepting.
+Having a confidential space to talk, a space just for you, can start you on the path to making positive changes and becoming more self-aware and accepting of yourself.

 Training, qualifications & experience

-I have a BA Hons in Integrative-Relational Counselling, and have done further training in working with trauma, group therapy, mindfulness, working with autism and personality disorders.
+I have a BA (Hons) in Integrative-Relational Counselling, and have done further training in working with trauma, group therapy, mindfulness, working with autism, and personality disorders.
+As part of my commitment to continued development, I have started my master’s degree in advanced clinical practice to ensure that my knowledge and skills remain relevant and current.

 Registered / Accredited